Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Food intolerance

-Sporadic attacks of abdominal pain and yellow stool can be due to intolerance of your gut to certain foods.
+Sporadic attacks of abdominal pain and yellow stool can be due to gut intolerance to certain foods.

 It is usually caused by the inability of your intestine to digest and absorb certain types of food fibers or sugars.